 1. Overlooking Your Current Lifestyle

 A private library in the master suite would be lovely, but do you currently spend much time reading?
 Be sure to consider your current lifestyle when you plan out your house – both for increasing and reducing the size of your floor plans.

-The Fix: If you often cook, for example, make sure the kitchen is large enough to make it pleasant, but not so big that your meals turn into a relay race.
-Additionally, if you are planning on downsizing but are used to entertaining, you might want to second-guess reducing the main living areas.
-Look at how you live in your current home, and use that as a jumping off point for your new design.
+The Fix: If you often cook, for example, make sure the kitchen is large enough to make it pleasant but not so big that your meals turn into a relay race.
+Additionally, if you plan on downsizing but are used to entertaining, you might want to second-guess reducing the main living areas.
+Look at how you live in your current home, and use that as a jumping-off point for your new design.

 With 3 bedrooms and 2.5 baths, this Country-style home with Craftsman touches is ideal for a small family or a couple who entertains overnight guests.
 The kitchen and dining area are functional, but homeowners who like to entertain might want to open the flex space wall facing the kitchen and make that area a formal dining room for special occasions or an additional gathering space to supplement the Great Room (Plan #142-1168).

 You may know off the top of your head exactly how many bedrooms and bathrooms you need.
 But do you know what elements you and the other members of your household find essential to add?

 The Fix: It's easy to get caught up in the dream of it all, but you need to dive deep into your planning to ensure the home you design is functional for your family.
 An excellent way to gauge what you’re missing is to call a family meeting.
 Ask for input from everyone on what features they see as important.

 • Maybe it's Jack-and-Jill sinks in a shared bathroom